CoolGuy158-Git/NASM/README.md

 It also has registers (CA1-CZ100), representing 2.6 KB in the virtual CPU architecture.

+It has HDD too (HA1-HZ53773), it is the persistent storage, it represents 5.3mb in the virtual CPU architecture.

 <small>(Not the actual Python memory usage this assumes each slot = 1 byte.)</small>

 It's ISA contains 23 instructions.